-	- 2 lbs (900 grams) golden potatoes, cubed
+- 2 lbs gold potatoes cubed

 - 4 large eggs

-- 4 scallions, chopped
+- 4 scallions chopped

-- 1/2 cup (113 grams) mayonnaise, preferably Best Foods brand
+- ½ cup mayonnaise preferably Best Foods brand

-- 2 tablespoons fresh dill, chopped
+- 2 tablespoons fresh dill chopped

-- 1 teaspoon salt
+- 1 teaspoon coarse salt

-- 1/4 teaspoon fresh ground pepper
+- 1/2 teaspoon ground black pepper

 - Place eggs in a small saucepan and cover with cold water.
 Set over high heat and bring to a boil.
 Remove from heat and cover.
 Let sit for 12 minutes exactly.

-Drain hot water and fill pot with cold water.
+- Drain hot water and fill pot with cold water.
 Let eggs cool to room temperature.
 Peel shells and cut into large chunks.

-- Combine the potatoes, eggs and scallions in a large bowl.
-In a separate bowl combine the mayo, ranch dressing, dill, salt and pepper.
+- In a separate bowl combine the mayo, ranch dressing, dill, salt and pepper.
 Pour over the potato mixture and mix until combined.
-Add the parmesan cheese.